noaione/yuusha-shoukan-ln/sources/v04/afterword.md

 First of all, there are some new characters that have made their appearances.

 The first one would be... the Behemoth that became Kaito’s pet, Bellfreed.
-She’s a cute fluffball, so she holds the position of a mascot.
+She’s a cute fluff-ball, so she holds the position of a mascot.

 The second one is Archlesia Empire’s Emperor, Chris, bringing about with her an unexpected fanservice.
 Rather, the 4th Volume got the first fanservice in the